1. What is the standard of evidence for COA qualification?

 6. Who participates in a COA Qualification Review Team (QRT)?

-The COA QRT is comprised of representatives from across CDER and always includes representatives from the CDER’s Study Endpoints Team, the appropriate review division(s), and the Office of Biostatistics.
+The COA QRT is comprised of representatives from across CDER and always includes representatives from the CDER’s Clinical Outcome Assessments Staff, the appropriate review division(s), and the Office of Biostatistics.
 All consultation and advice as well as final qualification decisions are made jointly with input from all QRT members.
 Representatives from other Centers within the Agency may also participate in QRT meetings when appropriate.

 7. How do FDA and EMA work together on COA qualification?